cosentid1/LCD-Screen-Controller/README.md

   3) Next Steps

 ## Design Overview
-This project implements a classic Snake game on an LCD screen using an Arduino microcontroller.
-The setup includes a 16x2 LCD screen for game display and four tactile push buttons for user input.

-Components:

 Arduino Uno: The microcontroller that drives the game logic and handles user input.
 16x2 LCD Screen: Displays the game grid, snake, and food items.